 In If I Pay Thee Not In Gold by Mercedes Lackey and Piers Anthony, only the women in Mazonia have magic (of conjuration).
 As a result, all men are either slaves or treated as second-class citizens if they've been set free.

 In Sheri S. Tepper's world of the True Game, several of the Talents are gender-limited, or at least rare in one or another sex.
 Healers and Midwives, for example, appear to be mostly female, while Armigers, Sentinels, and possessors of Necromantic Talents appear to be mostly male.
 Harpies and Queens are of course always female, while Kings and Princes are of course always male.
 (Though given that many women amongst the Gamesmen are encouraged to hide or deemphasize their talents, it's hard to know how common certain talents really are amongst them.)
-Of course, it's all rendered moot when, at the end of the Jinian series, The Magic Goes Away except for Midwives.

 In Kroniki Drugiego Kręgu only boys are believed to be born with magic.
 It’s later subverted with introduction of Jagoda (a very powerful female Observer) and as the series goes on more and more girls with magical abilities are discovered.
 They still remain much rarer than male mages through, which makes them (especially Jagoda) very good candidates for the Super Breeding Program.